luciaddeveloperplatform/react2020basic/README.md

 Change directory to the location of the repository and install your npm dependencies.

 ## Javascript mode
-Simply modify the ./src/index.js with is the entry point, add more source files in the src folder
+Simply edit the ./src/index.js to start coding

 ## React mode
 If you prefer to use React simply rename the ./src/index.js to ./src/index.jsx and start coding.